robbiejaeger/pokemon-pursuit/README.md

 1. Wireframe rough layout
 1. Test out API with Postman
 1. Begin with Create React App template with TS
-1. GET pokemon from search input into state
+1. GET pokemon from search input into state (could fetch all pokemon at once, but want to assume that data would be too large to fetch all data and need to use the search endpoint)

 ## Set Up